-- a) the provisions of the Site Waste Minimisation and Management Plan (SWMMP) are to be implemented at all times during the course of the work, - an area is to be allocated for the storage of materials for use, recycling and disposal (giving consideration to slope, drainage, location of waterways, stormwater outlets, vegetation and access and handling requirements), - c) provide separate collection bins and/or areas for the storage of residual waste, - d) clearly 'signpost' the purpose and content of the bins and/or storage areas, - e) implement measures to prevent damage by the elements, odour, health risks and windborne litter, and - f) minimise site disturbance, limiting unnecessary excavation.
+- a) Stone, bricks, roof tiles, joinery and decorative architectural elements to be demolished, which include stairs, windows and doors, chimney pieces and ceiling roses must be salvaged and where possible reused on the project.
+Salvaged building materials surplus to the project must either be stored on site for future reuse, or transferred to an established second building material dealer for recycling. - b) an area is to be allocated for the storage of materials for use, recycling and disposal (giving consideration to slope, drainage, location of waterways, stormwater outlets, vegetation and access and handling requirements), - c) provide separate collection bins and/or areas for the storage of residual waste, - d) clearly 'signpost' the purpose and content of the bins and/or storage areas, - e) implement measures to prevent damage by the elements, odour, health risks and windborne litter, and - f) minimise site disturbance, limiting unnecessary excavation.

-When implementing the SWMMP the Applicant must ensure:
+The Applicant must ensure:

-- a) footpaths, public reserves and street gutters are not used as places to store demolition waste or materials of any kind without Council approval, - b) any material moved offsite is transported in accordance with the requirements of the Protection of the Environment Operations Act 1997, - c) waste is only transported to a place that can lawfully be used as a waste facility, - d) generation, storage, treatment and disposal of hazardous waste and special waste (including asbestos) is conducted in accordance with relevant waste legislation administered by the NSW Environment Protection Authority, and relevant occupational health and safety legislation administered by SafeWork NSW, and - e) evidence such as weighbridge dockets and invoices for waste disposal or recycling services are retained.
+- a) footpaths, public reserves and street gutters are not used as places to store demolition waste or materials of any kind without Council approval, - b) any material moved offsite is transported in accordance with the requirements of the Protection of the Environment Operations Act 1997, - c) waste is only transported to a place that can lawfully be used as a waste facility, - d) generation, storage, treatment and disposal of hazardous waste and special waste (including asbestos) is conducted in accordance with relevant waste legislation administered by the NSW Environment Protection Authority, and relevant occupational health and safety legislation administered by SafeWork NSW, and e) evidence such as weighbridge dockets and invoices for waste disposal or recycling services are retained.